-For a truly unique and out-of-this-world experience, you absolutely must visit the only one of the State Parks in Florida to offer cave tours to the public!
+For a truly unique and out-of-this-world experience, you absolutely must visit the only one of the state parks in Florida to offer cave tours to the public!
 Just northwest of Tallahassee, Florida Caverns State Park is a subterranean wonder!

-This North Florida State Park offers guided tours every single day except Christmas and Thanksgiving.
+This North Florida state park offers guided tours every single day except Christmas and Thanksgiving.
 These tours are described as “moderately strenuous,” so put on your hiking boots.
 You’ll marvel at the array of stalactites, stalagmites, flowstones, and draperies.

 Outside the caverns, take a dip in the Blue Hole swimming area!
 This natural spring is a favorite to beat the Florida heat.
-Be careful, at its deepest point, the spring is 97.6 feet deep and there is no lifeguard on duty.
+Be careful, since at its deepest point, the spring is 97.6 feet deep and there is no lifeguard on duty.
 Swim at your own risk.

 Enjoy canoeing, kayaking, and fishing on the scenic Chipola River!
 This is your opportunity to see wildlife like herons, egrets, alligators, and even beavers.

 If you visit in November, you can attend the annual Sugar Cane Festival and learn how early Florida settlers thrived on this crop.
 In December, join in the festivities of Caverns Christmas when the park is completely decorated.
-Hot cider and cookies provided!
+Hot cider and cookies are provided!